Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 I have lead pipes (pre-1970 home)

 Best choice: NSF/ANSI 53 Certified Filter — Look specifically for filters certified to NSF/ANSI Standard 53 for lead reduction.
 Not all filters remove lead — certification is essential.
-Check the product listing specifically for this certification before purchasing.

 I just want better tasting water